WELCOME! (this website is under currently construction.)

-The allotment has been set at 3 acre feet per irrigated acre for the 2016 water season.
-The Board of Directors and Joint Committee will continue to monitor the water situation and adjust the allotment throughout the season as necessary.
+The allotment has not yet been set for the 2018 water season.
+The Board of Directors and Joint Committee will continue to monitor the water situation and announce the allotment when we get closer to the beginning of irrigation.

-The Owyhee Irrigation district board of directors have set the incurred O&M charges for the 2016 season as $58.00 per irrigable acre.
-This will be a $1.50 increase from last year.
-Those owners who have less than 5 acres will be assessed a charge of $75.00 for account fees plus the $58.00 per irrigable acre.
+The Owyhee Irrigation District board of directors have set the incurred O&M charges for the 2018 season at $65.00 per irrigable acre.
+The fee breakdown is as follows: $1.50 special assessment for the Malheur Siphon Improvements project and $63.50 for the normal, annual Operation and Maintenance fee.
+This will be a $3.00 increase from last year.
+Those owners who have less than 5 acres will be assessed a charge of $75.00 for account fees plus the $65.00 per irrigable acre.

 In order NOT to incur interest charges, the water bill must be paid on or before April 15.
 Payments received in the mail with an April 15th postage date WILL BE CONSIDERED DELINQUENT IF RECEIVED AFTER APRIL 15TH.